Click0910/level-task/README.md

 and make inferences on the data.

 To do this, I designed the architecture that is above and in order to implement it, I designed a distributed system (for this demo, deployed in a docker compose.
-For a real project, this will be deployed in a cluster like Kubernetes or AWS ECS fargate).
-In this distributed system, everything is deply in isolated containers, It was deployed
+For a real project, this will be deployed in a cluster like `Kubernetes` or `AWS ECS fargate`).
+In this distributed system, everything is deply in isolated containers, It was deployed:

 ## APi.

 This is just an API that contains the next endpoints:

 - `POST /seed` -> Seed the DB, Upload the data from the dataset to the DB.
+- `POST /process-tickets` -> Process the tickets form the dataset that are seed in the DB with `POST /seed`.
+Make the inference for the tickets in the DB from the dataset.
 - `POST /requests` -> Process new tickets that are not seed with `POST /seed`.
 Tickets that are not from the dataset.
 Make the inference.
 - `GET /requests/{id}` -> Fetch a specific record from the DB on base id.
 - `GET /requests?category={something}` -> Accepts query param and filter on base category.
 - `GET /status/task_id `-> Check the status of an Async task.
-- `POST /process-tickets` -> Process the tickets form the dataset that are seed in the DB with `POST /seed`.
-Make the inference for the tickets in the DB from the dataset

 Probably you have questions about, why `/seed`, why `/process-tickets`, why `/status/task_id`

-I'll try to cover and answer the potential questions in section why this?
+I'll try to cover and answer the potential questions in section **why this**?

 The container for the API is exposed in the port 5000.